jymcheong/SysmonResources/5. Threat Analytics/README.md

 ## Good vs Bad vs "I don't know"
 A viable approach is to learn what are known good/benign within a given environment so as to sieve out the known-bad & things that we have never seen before.
 After which, investigate those unknowns & turn them into known (either good or bad).
 Easier said than done for two main reasons:

 1. How do we know if we are not learning the evasive bad stuff that's already running in the environment?
 I devised something to test EDR & threat analytics, basically an [Outlook backdoor using Microsoft Visual Studio Tool for Office](https://www.youtube.com/watch?v=e-rPstKk8rw).
+A even simpler backdoor is to just create a BCC forwarding rule as a simulated pre-existing backdoor or a printer scan & forward rule to see if the EDR/analytics can detect such cases.

 2. Do we even have the "right" data to feed into the machine for learning?